 But mostly, I try to never separate a proposition from the problematic path from which it resulted, situating it in an open-ended story, not concluding it.
 In a way, I am continuing an experience I had when I was very young.
 I always felt stories were too short, or too poor.
 What happens then?
 The first response was to feel sad, alone in an environment that was too easily satisfied.
 But now I ask: who is killing those stories?
 How do they kill them?
 In this way, you may criticise the operation of authority but from the point of view of what it is doing.
 So, it is a pragmatics of making stories more risky, interesting, shareable, of producing effects which you cannot dominate but you can learn with and learn from.
-Very strangely, the term ‘learning’, learning with or from, is not so common in philosophy.
-I would never say I’ve read Kant in such a way that I can state this with any authority, but I don’t think ‘learning’ is a word he uses a lot.
+Very strangely, the term “learning,” learning with or from, is not so common in philosophy.
+I would never say I’ve read Kant in such a way that I can state this with any authority, but I don’t think “learning” is a word he uses a lot.
 [Laugh]

 Thus, an instruction is always a story cut too short.
 The kinds of concepts I learned from Deleuze or Whitehead are not a matter of instruction.
 They cannot be cut in the format of a discursive argument you have to master.
 Learning in this case means being provoked into thinking, and if this is not what you experience, it is better to leave them alone.
 Maybe you will encounter them again later.
-In this sense, I loved Donna Haraway’s idea of ‘cat-cradling’, which means that you are activated by someone or something into intervening, and produce a motif that is a bit different– even if you do not necessarily wish it to be different– because if you were just repeating the same points then you would not be activated, you would just be satisfied.
+In this sense, I loved Donna Haraway’s idea of “cat-cradling,” which means that you are activated by someone or something into intervening, and produce a motif that is a bit different– even if you do not necessarily wish it to be different– because if you were just repeating the same points then you would not be activated, you would just be satisfied.
 Cat-cradling is for instance what I have been doing with Bruno [Latour] for a long time, and what Haraway has taught me to name.
-I think it is the kind of ‘working together’ which is adequate to philosophy, and which is also deeply different from science or any other practice, because there is no referee that can intervene in that game without also cat-cradling with it!
+I think it is the kind of “working together” which is adequate to philosophy, and which is also deeply different from science or any other practice, because there is no referee that can intervene in that game without also cat-cradling with it!
 [Laugh] Whitehead wrote that Western philosophy may understood as a series of footnotes to Plato.
 An ongoing set of footnotes upon footnotes, indifferent to the will of some philosophers to close the series.
 The only way to close it is to kill it, to try and fix the metamorphic aptitude of concepts which are ongoingly transformed by the feeling and thinking they themselves transform.

+II.
+Cat-Cradling with Truths, or The Speculative Gesture